ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 *[Images: Ideally white (albedo 100%) Lambert layer under blue medium (thicknesses: large to none; light: point, area, diffuse)]*

 You can, as well, see that there is something wrong with the model when the medium attenuation is week.
 Although we used a physically-plausible energy-conserving Lambert model for the inner layer, the model is sometimes much lighter than one would expect it to be.
-There obviously is an energy conservation problem, which took me some time to decipher.
+There obviously is an energy conservation problem, which took me quite some time to decipher.
 Long story short: the problem is caused by the compression and decompression of light when crossing an interface between media with different indices of refraction.

-#### Solid angle (de)compression (?) compensation
+#### Solid angle (de)compression compensation

 In this sub-section I will explain how to compensate the light (de-)compression to obtain an energy-conserving layered model.
 To do that, I will have to dig deeper into the theory of BDSFs.
-If you are not nerdy enough for that, just skip to the final sub-section, which summarizes the whole inner model formula.
+If you are not feeling nerdy enough nor mentally prepared for that ;-), just skip to the final sub-section, which summarizes the whole inner model formula.

-...

 TODO: Energy conservation & Solid angle (de)compression: formula derivation, oh yeah! :-)

+- ...

 #### The complete formula